Bring out the A3 colour wheel worksheets, and hold them up as you talk about each of the colours.

 Red is associated with ‘big’ emotions and sometimes the emotion can feel like it can take control of us.

-Explain they’re each going to make an Emotional Colour Wheel, adding the appropriate emotions to each section of the wheel.
-Tell them if they cut out their four quarter circles, these will combine to form their team’s colour wheel.
-You’ll have two wheels for your classroom!
+Explain they’re each going to make a quarter of Emotional Colour Wheel, adding the appropriate emotions to each section of the wheel.

 - Choose the colour they think best applies to each emotions.
 Add colour to those they're confident about, and a star to any they're unsure of so they can discuss them with their broader 'team'.